 https://birding-experience.com/wp-content/uploads/2022/01/Sachatamia-Calliste-dore-Tangara-arthus-DSC_1337-1240x700.jpg

-In the early morning we will head to the two Hides built near the lodge to wait patiently for the arrival of some of the undergrowth species.
+In the early morning, we will head to the two hides built near the lodge to wait patiently for the arrival of some shy understorey species.
 After breakfast, we leave mid-morning for Santa Rosa.
-Located at 1850 meters above sea level, this small reserve, run by a bird photographer, offers great opportunities to photograph a large number of normally rare species in complete tranquillity.
+Located at 1850 meters above sea level, this small reserve, run by a bird photographer, offers great opportunities to photograph many normally rare species in complete tranquillity.
 There is no shortage of activity here, from hummingbird feeders to tanagers and toucans.
-In the late afternoon we continue our journey to the inter-Andean valley, which we will cross to reach the Antisana reserve where we will spend the night.
+In the late afternoon, we continue our journey to the inter-Andean valley, which we will cross to reach the Antisana reserve, where we will spend the night.

 Key species: Plate-billed Mountain-Toucan, Metallic-green Tanager, Toucan Barbet, Ecuadorian Thrush, Flame-faced Tanager, Black-capped Tanager, Golden-naped Tanager, Black-chinned Mountain-Tanager, Golden Tanager, Flame-rumped Tanager, Hoary Puffleg, Tooth-billed Hummingbird, Crimson-rumped Toucanet, Sickle-winged Guan, Grey-breasted WoodWren, Slaty-backed Nightingale-thrush